Xochitl Alvizo, Ph.D.

 HUMA 530 examines the nature and place of family and the lifecycle in a human’s sense of self, identity, values and understanding of life’s purpose.
 Howard’s education, research, teaching and publications address these areas, giving students new perspectives about the family and life cycle in cultures.
 She earned her Ph.D. in English Literature from Western Michigan University, where she also received a Master of Fine Arts in Creative Writing.
 She earned a Bachelor of Arts in English Writing, Women’s Studies, and Religion from Drake University.
 Her expertise takes students beyond the academic and empowers them to consider their own experiences in reference to experiences depicted by artists, authors and scholars about the family, gender roles and life cycle changes.
 Howard also teaches children’s and adolescent literature, and childhood studies and comics.
 Her interests include poetry for young readers, comics studies and multicultural children’s literature.
 Her works have appeared in Children’s Literature Association Quarterly, The Lion and the Unicorn (where she also is the Poetry Award editor), Graphic Novels for Children and Young Adults, and The Artistry of Neil Gaiman: Finding Light in the Shadows.

 In CSUN’s online Humanities program, Dr. Howard teaches “Family and Life Cycle” (HUMA 530).

 Edward L. Jackiewicz, Ph.D.

-Professor and Chair, Department of Geography, College of Social and Behavioral Sciences, CSUN
+Professor and Chair, Department of Geography and Environmental Studies, CSUN

 In CSUN’s online Humanities program, Dr. Jackiewicz teaches “Nation, Empire, Law and Government” (HUMA 630).